-Driven by high buyer demand for single-family homes, the fixer market is going gangbusters in San Francisco.
+Driven by high buyer demand for single-family homes, the fixer market is still going gangbusters in San Francisco.
+The average price for a fixer over the past year was $1,260,000, with many contractor-developers jumping into the game for a quick flip.

 There are generally two categories of what you’d call “fixers” in San Francisco real estate.
 The first is the contractor special—not habitable, needs work on the foundation, roof and everything in between.
 Then there’s the habitable house with a clunky floor plan and expansion potential that could be transformed into someone’s dream house.